 The steps we take together to look after your teeth are very effective, but they can’t always prevent every problem.
-If an issue is spotted at your dental check-up or you start experiencing symptoms, we may recommend Preventive dental treatment to stop it getting worse.
+If an issue is spotted at your dental check-up or you start experiencing symptoms, we may recommend Preventive dental treatment to stop it from getting worse.
 Preventive dental care can involve anything from fillings to stop tooth decay from spreading to orthodontic treatment to prevent damage to protruding teeth.
-We’ll recommend treatment if they can prevent future problems and help you to avoid more intervention later.
+We’ll recommend treatment if they can prevent future problems and help you to avoid more interventions later.

 Get in touch or make an appointment if you have questions about looking after your teeth or arranging preventive treatments.
 You might also be interested in our dental plans, which all include Preventive care or hygiene sessions.

 105-107 Belmont Rd,